Pamela Koehne-Drube

 3. Show, Don’t Tell

-By giving behaviour clues through sensory language, it reminds readers of their own emotions, and they’ll more easily empathise with the characters you’re creating.
+By giving behavioural clues through sensory language, it reminds readers of their own emotions, and they’ll more easily empathise with the characters you’re creating.

 4. Play with Figurative Language

-Similes and metaphors are a great way to bring some whimsy and creativity to your writing.
+Similes and metaphors are a great way to bring some imagination and creativity to your writing.
 By using figurative language, you can describe something by comparing it to something else, using words such as “like” or “as.”
-For example, you might say, “the music was like a warm embrace” or “her laughter was like a ray of sunshine breaking through the clouds.”
+For example, you might say, “The music was like a warm embrace” or “Her laughter was like a ray of sunshine breaking through the clouds of my melancholy.”
 These comparisons help your readers experience the music and laughter in a more imaginative and immersive way.

 Just be careful not to overdo it.
 Too much figurative language can make your writing feel forced or artificial.
 Use it sparingly and make sure it fits with the tone and style of your writing.